Your Decision: Lyrics

 In an interview for the making of the video of "Your Decision", singer William DuVall stated that "This song is all about choices and their consequences".
-Many fans believe this song was written from Jerry Cantrell to the late Layne Staley, who couldn't kick his addiction to drugs and died in 2002.
+Many fans believe this song was written from Jerry Cantrell to the band's late co-lead singer Layne Staley, who was unable to kick his addiction to drugs and died in 2002.

 DuVall and drummer Sean Kinney stated that the song has a simple message:

 DuVall: "Consequences, you know.
 It's your decision.
 You've got to sleep in the bed you make, you know.
 Things happen, and it's just funny how one little left or right turn in your life can just totally take you off on a tangent that can be so bizarre and unanticipated, you know."

 Kinney: "I've taken a lot of lefts and a lot of rights.
 I'm sure we all have.
 You've got to deal with it when you get there."